-- 1. Students with signs of a communicable disease (RED OR DRAINING EYES, FEVER, RASH, BOIL, IMPETIGO, RUNNING SORE, VOMITING, DIARRHEA, BAD COLD, SORE THROAT OR DEEP COUGH) and communicable conditions (such as SCABIES or HEAD LICE) are not allowed to attend school until they meet one of the following criteria: - a.
-Be free of disease symptoms, or in the case of lice, be free of bugs as well as nits, as determined by designated school personnel - b.
+1. Students with signs of a communicable disease (RED OR DRAINING EYES, FEVER, RASH, BOIL, IMPETIGO, RUNNING SORE, VOMITING, DIARRHEA, BAD COLD.

+SORE THROAT OR DEEP COUGH) and communicable conditions (such as SCABIES or HEAD LICE) are not allowed to attend school until they meet one of the following criteria:

+- a.
+Be free of disease symptoms, or in the case of lice, be free of live bugs, as determined by designated school personnel. - b.
 Be non-contagious according to the Health Department guidelines. - c.
 Have a doctor's written statement that they are non-contagious. - 2.
 Medication schedules should be arranged so students take their medication at home.
 When it is absolutely necessary for medication to be given at school, a "REQUEST TO ADMINISTER MEDICATION FORM." must be signed by the parent/guardian and the physician prescribing the drug.
 FORMS ARE AVAILABLE IN EACH SCHOOL OFFICE.
 No non-prescription medication will be taken without the completion of the "Request to Administer Medication Form".
-This includes the use of an inhaler - 3.
+This includes the use of an inhaler. - 3.
 All medication will be kept in the clinic and will be taken only upon proper authorization.
 Any student who needs to carry an inhaler, EpiPen, or other emergency medication with him/her must have a doctor's statement to verify this. - 4.
 Medications must be in the container in which it was dispensed by the prescribing physician or pharmacy, with the dispensing label legible and corresponding to the information on the "Request to Administer Medication Form". - 5.
 Whenever possible, medication should be brought to school by the parent.
 If this is not feasible, the parent must contact the building principal to make other arrangements.
 To avoid the possibility of unsupervised use of medication or accidental poisoning, medication must not be sent to school with the student. - 6.
 Medications by injection will be given only for certain emergency situations (i.e. bee stings).
-This medication should be in an auto injection devise for safety in administration.

-7. The parent/guardian must provide written permission annually to administer any medications (prescription or over-the-counter), which includes vital personal information concerning the student, such as address, birth date, emergency contacts, etc.
+This medication should be in an auto injection devise for safety in administration. - 7.
+The parent/guardian must provide written permission annually to administer any medications (prescription or over-the-counter), which includes vital personal information concerning the student, such as address, birth date, emergency contacts, etc. - 8.
+Students have the opportunity to enroll in the School Health-Based Center to receive medical and psychological treatment, as well as counseling services provided by Licensed Independent Social Workers. - Hearing and vision screenings shall be conducted as required by law.
+(R.C.
+3313.64, 3313.641,